-We recognize that the Internal Audit Department (IAD) is a participant in the Procurement Card Program, and therefore is unable to audit its own procurement card use and maintain objectivity.
+We recognize that the Internal Audit Department (IAD) is a participant in the Procurement Card Program, and therefore is unable to review its own procurement card use in order to maintain objectivity.
 Based on this fact, IAD Procurement Card use is excluded from testing and review.